Find free Yuma County public records today using this streamlined resource.

 Phone: 928-785-3321

-Vital records–including birth, death, marriage and divorce records–can be obtained online, in person, or by mail.
 These records are usually hosted on the county level but if you’re unsure if the event occurred elsewhere in the state, Arizona state resources are also written about below since they offer broader results.

 Find all options to search and get copies of those important documents in the following sections.

-Check Someone’s Marital Status (Divorced or Married) via the Yuma County Clerk of Superior Court
+Review Someone’s Marital Status (Divorced or Married) via the Yuma County Clerk of Superior Court

 It is possible to check if someone is married or divorced in Yuma County.
-The Yuma County Clerk of Superior Court should be the first stop for anyone trying to uncover information about someone’s marital status.14
+The Yuma County Clerk of Superior Court should be the first stop for anyone trying to uncover information about someone’s marital status.15

 They have the records and the tools to provide citizens with the most accurate information about Yuma County marriage records (and divorce, too).
 Each copy costs $0.50 per page, and the Clerk’s Office receives requests in person through the following contact information: